kw7oe/mini-db/README.md

-## Simple SQLite in Rust
+## Mini RDBMS in Rust

 [![Rust](https://github.com/kw7oe/sqlite-rust/actions/workflows/rust.yml/badge.svg)](https://github.com/kw7oe/sqlite-rust/actions/workflows/rust.yml)

-An attempt to write SQLite in Rust to learn about database internals.
+An attempt to write ~~SQLite~~ relational database management system (RDBMS) in Rust to learn about database internals.

-It is implemented following the [Let's Build a Simple Database][0] tutorial.
-The codebase now contain all the implementation in the tutorial.
+We started by implementing it following the [Let's Build a Simple Database][0] tutorial _(which is based on SQLite)_.
+However, as we continue the work after the tutorial, we kind of diverted from following the SQLite implementation and specification.
+Hence, it's not entirely correct to call this SQLite in Rust anymore.

+Currently, it's still a single threaded database system.

-This is by no mean an idiomatic Rust implementation as I'm learning Rust along the way.
+_This is by no mean an idiomatic Rust implementation as I'm learning Rust along the way._

 ## What's Next?